hyeontaek/kaleido/README.md

 ## Installation

+> $ git clone git@github.com:hyeontaek/kaleido.git
+* (Add the kaleido directory to PATH)
 * Requires: Python 3
 * Requires: inotify-tools (for Linux), pywin32 (for Windows)
-* MacOS X is not tested; the local file change monitor will not work (not implemented)
+* Caution: MacOS X and other platforms are not tested; the local file change monitor will not work (not implemented)

 ## Basic usage